Road to Havana

 Road to Havana, Words and Images by Greta Kirkwood Andresen (Hardback published 2011 –ISBN 978-82-303-1883-6).

 Road to Havana, published in 2011, is a deepfelt, poetic and at times satirical story of a city in decay in more than one way.
-Greta Kirkwood Andresen’s many faceted, deeply insightful narratives of discovery, combined with her decisive photographic eye, create an unforgettable experience for the viewer almost like being present there ourselves.
+Greta Kirkwood Andresen’s many faceted, deeply insightful narratives of discovery, combined with her decisive photographic eye, creates an unforgettable experience for the viewer almost like being present there ourselves.

 “This powerful and tragically beautiful collection of photographs, narrative and poetry in Road to Havana is a must read for those who want to better understand the real Cuba.
 The poetry complements the lost and tragic tone of the photos perfectly, and the narrative describes and captures the brokenness of Cuba and the Cuban people.
 This is not the picture most of the world has of Cuba and I applaud Ms Andresen for her authentic portrayal of the Cuban people and their suffering:” Cecilia Samartin Exiled Cuban/American writer/ psychologist/ renowned for her novels Broken Paradise, La Peregrina and Doña Maria.